SteveHarrison82/bpmn2camel/README.md

 In this repository there is a crude attempt to MAP the BPMN_XML to CAMEL_ROUTE XML.

 CAMEL_ROUTE XML can be fed to CAMEL API.
-As CAMEL API is written using JAVA-API, feeding it using an agnositic XML configuration is a good approach
+As CAMEL API is written using JAVA-API, feeding it using an agnositic programming language independent XML configuration as CAMEL_ROUTE XML, is therefore, a good approach